Skip to main content

 “I swear I didn’t know.
 Trust me.”
 I looked up at her pale, teary-eyed face.
 I nodded.
 I reassured her that I knew.
 But what could we do now?

 “Can’t you go and meet Didi?”
 Her suggestion was futile.
-By now, if I know how stubborn Bibha was, she had married the man.
+By now, if I knew how stubborn Bibha was, she would have married the man.
 They were adults.
 What could we do?

 “I have to inform Dada,” I said, picking up the receiver.
 “He left Bibha in my care.
 I let him down.”